uwePhillPhelps/IAP-2024/Tutorials/Workshop 1.md

 <img src="images/xcode.png" alt="xcode editor with IAP.cpp file selected for editing">

-Scroll to reveal and read the explanatory text in the `IAP.cpp` file.
-The most important aspects to note are
+Please read the explanatory text in the `IAP.cpp` file, the most important aspects to note are:

 1. The behaviour of the program can be altered by editing
 2. We have prepared simple `#define` definitions for creative exploration
 3. You may break the program, but it's easy to undo with `CMD+Z` to restore a working state.
    * Actually we encourage you to hack and break our code - it's a **great** way to test limits and gain experience!

+### Make a Jazz Noise Here 👍

-There are plenty of things you can try.
+Let's try some of the ideas below.
+There are plenty of ways to customise the way Aserve behaves.
 Feel free to explore these in any order.

-Remember you can edit without "building" code.
+You can edit code directly in the Xcode editor.
 To test and run your edited code in the "iapProj" program, use the xcode run button (▶️).

 1. - We have set HIGH_OCTAVE_MOD and LOW_OCTAVE_MOD to be 12 and -12 respectively... could you create chords by changing these?
 2. - We have the option to USE_DRUMS... can you perform a song while the drums are playing?